 resilient and financially astute.
 It says that he is in the middle of an

-from Merrill Lynch, Nabisco, Kimberly-Clark, the Bermuda Tourist Board
+and won business from Merrill Lynch, Nabisco, Kimberly-Clark, Quest, the

 Anyway, we start with Beers’ surprise appointment.
 Surprise because

 Beers was the successful chief executive of the fellow and rival WPP